thacherT1D/webdevstuff/Datastores/PostgreSQL_Indexes.desc.md

     "places_pkey" PRIMARY KEY, btree (id)
 ```

 As you can see, PostgreSQL automatically creates indexes are for primary key constraints.
+It's also worth mentioning that PostgreSQL do not automatically create indexes for foreign key constraints.

 List all the index tables to check the size of the index table.